vinay-hs/CodingChallenge/README.md

 How to Run the Code:
 Prerequisites::
-Java 8 or later installed
+Java 8 or later installed,
-Maven installed
+Maven installed,
-Eclipse or any Java IDE
+Eclipse or any Java IDE,
 Git installed.

 Steps to Run::
-Clone the Repository
+1. Clone the Repository,
-Navigate to the Project Directory
+2. Navigate to the Project Directory,
-Build the Project
+3. Build the Project,
-Run the Application
+4. Run the Application.